Rethinking the Mixture of Vision Encoders Paradigm for Enhanced Visual Understanding in Multimodal LLMs

-Our research is closely tied to the third group of approaches~\cite{li2024mini,tong2024eyes,lu2024deepseek} that develop a multi-branch vision encoder framework to enhance perception capabilities of MLLMs.
-Some models~\cite{luo2024feast,li2024mini} suggest merging high-resolution visual details with low-resolution tokens to enhance visual representation.
-LLaVA-HR~\cite{luo2024feast} proposes a dual-pathway vision model that integrates features from high-resolution convolutional blocks with those from low-resolution ViT blocks.
-These pretrained vision experts might nevertheless lack key capabilities, such as text understanding and object localization.
-Several studies have incorporated multiple vision experts trained on diverse tasks to broaden the functionality of their encoders.
-Brave~\cite{kar2024brave} and Mousi~\cite{fan2024mousi} perform sequence append, combining vision tokens from multiple experts into a single, extended sequence.
-Tong \etal~\cite{tong2024eyes} identify distinct differences in the visual features captured by CLIP~\cite{radford2021learning} and DINOv2~\cite{oquab2023dinov2}, leading to the design of an image-level mixture-of-features strategy.
-Some models combine vision tokens through channel concatenation to preserve the original sequence length, such as DeepSeek-VL~\cite{lu2024deepseek} and Eagle~\cite{shi2024eagle} models, or utilize advanced fusion and routing techniques~\cite{lee2024moai, zong2024mova} to leverage the strengths of various encoders.
-These methods perform pre-adaptation fusion of vision tokens, which are then processed by a single projector module (either an MLP or Q-Former), as shown in Fig.~\ref{fig:related}.
+Focusing on MoVE approaches, some models suggest merging high-resolution visual details with low-resolution tokens to enhance visual representation~\citet{luo2024feast,li2024mini}.
+LLaVA-HR~\citet{luo2024feast} proposes a dual-pathway vision model that integrates features from high-resolution convolutional blocks with those from low-resolution ViT blocks.
+These pretrained vision experts can nevertheless lack key capabilities, such as text understanding and object localization.
+To broaden encoder capacity, several studies integrate multiple vision experts trained on diverse tasks.
+Brave~\citet{kar2024brave} and MouSi~\citet{fan2024mousi} perform sequence appending, combining vision tokens from multiple experts into a longer sequence. \citet{tong2024eyes} identify distinct differences in the visual features captured by CLIP~\citet{radford2021learning} and DINOv2~\citet{oquab2023dinov2}, leading to the design of an image-level mixture-of-features strategy that employs sequence interleaving.
+Other models apply channel concatenation to preserve sequence length, as in DeepSeek-VL~\citet{lu2024deepseek} and Eagle~\citet{shieagle}, or adopt more advanced fusion and routing mechanisms~\citet{lee2024moai,zong2024mova}.

-Distinguished from previous studies, this work proposes a novel hybrid approach that integrates a tile-level post-adaptation fusion strategy with dynamic high-resolution inputs achieved through tile segmentation.
-In our framework, each vision expert is equipped with its own projector, and the vision tokens are sequentially interleaved following vision-text alignment by the projectors at the tile level.